cabra-arretado/mini-vimrc-obsidian/README.md

 nmap H {
 nmap L }

-" Uses K and J to scroll back and foward nmap K <C-b>
+" Uses K and J to scroll back and foward in Visual and Normal modes nmap K <C-b>
+vmap K <C-b>
 nmap J <C-f>
+vmap J <C-f>

 " Uses ; to start commands in Visual and Normal modes map ; :